zesdigidev/ZSOM-M01-CurrentDetection/Readme.md

 ## 🔍 Overview

 - The program supports **real-time current monitoring** and **logging**.
-- **Normal and abnormal current profiles** are stored in the TMR FRAMs onboard the ZSOM-M01.
+- **Normal and abnormal current profiles** are stored in the Triple Modular Redundancy (TMR) FRAMs onboard the ZSOM-M01.
 - A **Python-based GUI** (included in this repository) allows users to view or retrieve stored current profiles.

 ---